utshomax/postman-docs/src/pages/docs/getting-started/using-api-client.md

 All of your work in the API Client is stored locally and isn't synced online with Postman.
 After working in the API Client, you can move your open requests and request history into a workspace once you sign in to Postman.

-> **Can I still use the Scratch Pad?** New Postman users who download the Postman desktop app now use the Postman API Client when not connected to Postman's servers.
+> **What happened to the Scratch Pad?** New Postman users who download the Postman desktop app now use the Postman API Client when not connected to Postman's servers.
 Postman users who have data in the Scratch Pad will continue to use the Scratch Pad when not connected to Postman's servers.
 Learn more about [using the Scratch Pad](/docs/getting-started/using-scratch-pad/).

 ## Accessing the API Client